cybercongress/cybernomics/bostrom/README.md

-## Planing GPU Memory Usage
+## GPU and CPU Usage Planning

-We had stress testing on the testnet to measure resources usage.
+We had stress testing on the testnet to measure resources usage, testing took place on the server `i7 9700, RAM 64GB, SSD SATA, GTX 1080 8GB`.

 |                   | Bostrom Testnet 4 |      1B links |      100B links |
 | :---------------- | ----------------: | ------------: | --------------: |